 Management of the Corporation does not contemplate that any of the nominees will, for any reason, become unable or unwilling to serve as a director.
 However, if any change should occur prior to the Meeting, the persons mentioned in the enclosed form of proxy reserve the right to vote for other nominees of their choice.
-Profiles of the persons named below can be found under the heading "Corporate Governance" on page 17 of this Information Circular.
+Profiles of the persons named below can be found under the heading "Corporate Governance" on page 18 of this Information Circular.

-Name and Position Held in the Corporation Place of Residence Primary Occupation Date of Appointment to the Board of Directors Number of Common Shares Held/Controlled as at May 9, 2022 Percentage of Common Shares Issued and Outstanding(4) Peter J. Byrne, Executive Chairman (2) Alberta, Canada Executive Chairman of the Corporation December 1, 2008 10,638,790 22.4 Frank Coleman, Lead Director (1) (2) Newfoundland, Canada President and CEO of the Coleman Group of Companies November 14, 2007 978,490 2.1 Robert Normandeau, Director (1) (2) Nova Scotia, Canada President of SeaFort Capital November 14, 2007 50,000 0.1 Allison Radford, Director Alberta, Canada Former CEO of the Corporation June 15, 2009 484,853 1.0 Courtney Burton (3) Alberta, Canada Partner at Dentons LLP NA nil nil
+Name and Position Held in the Corporation Place of Residence Primary Occupation Date of Appointment to the Board of Directors Number of Common Shares Held/Controlled as at May 8, 2023 Percentage of Common Shares Issued and Outstanding(5) Peter J. Byrne, Executive Chairman (3) Alberta, Canada Executive Chairman of the Corporation December 1, 2008 10,638,790 22.2% Frank Coleman, Lead Director (1) (3) Newfoundland, Canada President and CEO, Coleman Group of Companies November 14, 2007 1,065,764 2.2% Robert Normandeau, Director (1) (3) Nova Scotia, Canada President of SeaFort Capital November 14, 2007 50,000 0.1% Allison Radford, Director (1) (2) (3) Alberta, Canada CEO of the Corporation June 15, 2009 653,771 1.4% Courtney Burton , Director (2) (3) Alberta, Canada Partner at Dentons LLP June 28, 2022 nil nil Gene Coleman, Director (4) Newfoundland, Canada Director of Grocery Operations, Coleman Group of Companies NA 64,820 0.1%